 - Recruiting, developing, and retaining a diverse competent, safety-focused workforce and investing in opportunities for professional and leadership development, considering the differing needs and expectations of our workforce.
 For example, collaborating with the Human Resources department to create a formalized recruitment plan for hard-to-fill positions.
-(Organizational Excellence, Objective 3) - Anticipating and responding to the risks affecting resources, systems, and operations as well as seeking ongoing performance improvements to deliver Raleigh Water Pump Truck at a work site. quality services, ensure business continuity, and reduce environmental impacts.
+(Organizational Excellence, Objective 3) - Anticipating and responding to the risks affecting resources, systems, and operations as well as seeking ongoing performance improvements to deliver quality services, ensure business continuity, and reduce environmental impacts.
 For example, implementing and transitioning to the bioenergy recovery program.
-(Growth & Natural Resources, Objective 3) - Maintaining and enhancing assets over the long-term by planning for equitable and inclusive infrastructure improvements and investments consistent with community needs, anticipated growth, and system reliability.
-For example, rehabilitating the Utility's raw water intake infrastructure.
-(Organization Excellence, Objective 2)
+(Growth & Natural Resources, Objective 3)